 It is a duty of all personnel to ensure that their standard of dress is such that their appearance is professional, tidy and reflects well on the Service.

 All employees are expected to attend work in a clean and tidy condition.

+It is important that all employees are aware of the public perception of staff members dressed in CFRS uniform or wearing the CFRS lanyard when in public and that they are viewed as a representative of Cumbria Fire and Rescue Service whether on duty or not at the time.
+We would expect therefore that they conduct themselves in a professional manner in line with the services Core Code of Ethics.

 The appendix to this policy detail specific standards of uniform and personal appearance specific to roles.
 Appendix 1 Corporate staff, Appendix 2 Operational staff.